ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_08.md

 ### Physical assembly

 We have throughout the semester connected a sensor to our board.
-However there are several other possibilities for connections to the board.
+However, there are several other possibilities for connections to the board.
 The [pinmap](https://github.com/Xinyuan-LilyGO/LilyGo-LoRa-Series/blob/master/assets/image/t-beam_v1.1_pinmap.jpg) is a good place to get started to get an overview of the board, and which pins it is possible to connect to.

-Remember that we also have used a breadboard for making the process of connecting sensor and other equipment to our board.
+Remember that we also have used a breadboard for the process of connecting sensors and other equipment to our board.
 If you need to refresh your memory on how the breadboard works, take a look [here](https://wiring.org.co/learning/tutorials/breadboard/).

 ### Antenna

-We have looked into how the atenna is connected to the board, as well as we have create pinmappings to ensure that we connect to the antenna in a way that our programs can use.
+We have looked into how the antenna is connected to the board, as well as we have created pin mappings to ensure that we connect to the antenna in a way that our programs can use.
-See an example of such an pinmapping on [this line in the example code](https://github.com/ITU-DASYALab/IoT_course/blob/85be575ee369b2f1460cdbfc0f8e66532cdc210a/guides/ttn_code_examples/main.ino#L88).
+See an example of such a pin mapping on [this line in the example code](https://github.com/ITU-DASYALab/IoT_course/blob/85be575ee369b2f1460cdbfc0f8e66532cdc210a/guides/ttn_code_examples/main.ino#L88).

 ### Serial USB

-Some students using Mac's had issues to connect their boards via Serial USB because of the way that their drivers worked.
+Some students using Macs had issues connecting their boards via Serial USB because of the way that their drivers worked.
-Please refer to [this](https://github.com/espressif/esptool/issues/280) GitHub-issue for more information about a driver that solves this issue (the webpage for the driver that fix the issue is in Chinese, but it seems to be possible to understand how to download/install it using Google Translate).
+Please refer to [this](https://github.com/espressif/esptool/issues/280) GitHub-issue for more information about a driver that solves this issue (the webpage for the driver that fixes the issue is in Chinese, but it seems to be possible to understand how to download/install it using Google Translate).

 ### Arduino IDE